ytyulkinaxway/axway-open-docs/content/en/docs/apim_installation/apiportal_docker/docker_portal_run_image.md

   <more-options...>
 ```

 Note that inline environment variables take precedence over variables from the `env` file.
-So, in this example, `very_secret_password` and certificate taken from `apiportal.key` file will override the password and certificate in the `.env` file.
+So, in this example, `very_secret_password` and certificate, taken from `apiportal.key` file, will override the password and certificate in the `.env` file.

 ### Configure certificates using volumes